- October 17, 1979

-Kimi Raikkonen is one of the most popular racing drivers from Finland and the 2007 Formula 1 World Champion.
+Kimi Räikkönen, nicknamed Iceman, is one of the most popular racing drivers from Finland and the 2007 Formula 1 World Champion.
+Raikkonen debuted in Formula One 2001, recording more than 310 starts and twenty-one victories since then.

 Persistent since early days

-He was born on the 17th of October, 1979 in Espoo, the second largest city in the country, located in southern Finland.
+Kimi Raikkonen was born in October 1979 in Espoo, the second largest city in the country, located in southern Finland.
 When he was 10, he started to race karting.
 From the very beginning, he was pretty successful.
 He had won many local and national titles before he entered the international stage at the age of 15.

 Raikkonen debuted in the most popular racing series in the Australian Grand Prix in 2001 and scored points finishing 8th which was a big surprise.
 The rest of the season was pretty good for the Finn rookie who managed to pick points in other three races.
 The best results were the 4th place in the Austrian and Canadian Grand Prix.
 With 9 points on his account, Kimi finished 10th in his maiden Formula 1 season.